group-project-gut/lynx-runner/README.md

 so we'd like to dispatch user code into docker containers and run it in a safe and consistent environment.
 Also, we want to keep it as simple as possible.

+## Running in container
+In order to run `lynx-runner` at port `9233` use:

+    podman pull ghcr.io/group-project-gut/lynx-runner:0.1
+    podman run --privileged -p 9233:9000 lynx-runner:0.1

 ## Development

 #### version 0.1: